IntentArchitect/Intent.Modules/Modules/Intent.Modules.Metadata.WebApi/README.md

     - **ContentType**: string (from header)
     - **ContentLength**: long (from header)

-2. In addition to the [HTTP Settings](#exposing-an-http-endpoint) properties available on the item for configuration, properties related to the `File Transfer` are also available and configurable:
+2. In addition to the [HTTP Settings](#expose-an-http-endpoint) properties available on the item for configuration, properties related to the `File Transfer` are also available and configurable:
     - **Mime Type Filter**: Restricts mime types allowed for upload.
     - **Maximum File Size (in bytes)**: The maximum file size allowed for upload.

 ![Http Upload Endpoint](docs/http-upload.png)

+## Configure Http Endpoint

-## Configuring Route Parameters
+### Configuring Route Parameters

 The `URI template` format can be used to specify a `route parameter` in the `Http Settings` `Route`.
 The variable name used as the placeholder must exist either: